dortania/OpenCore-Install-Guide/post-install/security.md

 To start, you'll need the following .efi drivers:

 * FwRuntimeServices.efi
-  * [AppleUsbKbDxe.efi](https://github.com/acidanthera/AppleSupportPkg/releases) for DuetPkg users(systesm without UEFI support)
+  * [AppleUsbKbDxe.efi](https://github.com/acidanthera/AppleSupportPkg/releases) for DuetPkg users(systems without UEFI support)

-**Do not use VirtualSMC.efi with OpenCore, its already baked inside**
+**Do not use VirtualSMC.efi with OpenCore, its already baked inside**.
+You do however require VirtualSMC.kext still

 Setting in your config.plist: